More Than Two Decades Behind the Camera

 My Philosophy Today

 Now, my approach is less about “searching” and more about being present.
-I photograph with patience, empathy, and openness — letting moments unfold as they are, honoring them for what they truly are, rather than trying to fit them into a mold.
+I photograph with patience, letting moments unfold as they are rather than trying to fit them into a mold.

-I blend candid, documentary-style storytelling with timeless portraits, but at the heart of it, my work is about presence.
-I want couples to look back at their gallery and not only see what their day looked like, but feel what it was like to be there.
+At every wedding we set time aside for timeless portraits, but at the heart of it all, I want couples to look back at their gallery and not only see what they looked like, but feel what it was like to be there.